coder/docs/images/embed-button.md

    your **Git Repository URI**.
 1. Once you fill in the required fields, Coder generates the code you need in Markdown or HTML (you can change the button's display text by modifying the Markdown or HTML snippets).
-Copy the code and paste it into your code repository's README.md file.
+Copy the code and paste it into your repository's README.md file.

 ![Create embed button](../assets/images/embed-2.png)